Table of Contents

 The Elderly Services Program is administered by Ohio’s Council on Aging (COA) and is funded through a county tax levy.

 Applicants must be Ohio residents and must reside in Butler, Clinton, Hamilton, or Warren Counties.
 For seniors residing in Hamilton and Warren Counties, they must be a minimum of 60 years of age.
 For those in Butler and Clinton Counties, individuals must be at least 65 years old.
 (One exception – Meal delivery is available for seniors who are 60 years of age and older).
-While there’s not an income limit, on average, applicants have an income of $1,400 / month or $16,800 / year to $1,700 / month or $20,400 / year, and pay approximately $300 in out of pocket medical expenses.
+While there’s not an income limit, on average, applicants have an income of $1,764 / month or $21,168 / year and pay approximately $264 in out of pocket medical expenses.
 Applicants must also demonstrate a need for assistance with daily activities, such as mobility, toiletry, dressing, eating, and hygiene.
 The level of care needed may depend on the county.

 While services may vary slightly based on the county of residence, the following benefits and services may be available.

 For questions or to apply, contact COA at 800-252-0155 or 513-721-1025.
 An initial screening will be conducted over the phone, followed by an in-home assessment for those who meet the initial criteria.
-For seniors living in Clermont County that need in-home services, contact Clermont County Services at 513-724-1255.
+For seniors living in Clermont County that need in-home services, contact Clermont County Services at 513-724-1255, as they have a similar program.
+(This program is for seniors 60 years and older).
 For those in all other counties, contact your local Area Agency on Aging to find out what services are offered in your area.
 Click here to find your local office.